endlesspint8/endlesspint8.github.io/night-night/index.md

 Aristophanes

 _Three Men in a Boat_
-_Genuine Pretending: On the Philosophy of the Zhuangzi_

 ## Summer '22 - 12 titles (none abandoned... but one still in progress), theme: The Broken Road